carlarenee/waterGame/README.md

 # waterGame
-A readme.md file with explanations of the technologies used, wireframes the approach taken, installation instructions, unsolved problems, etc.

 Monster Fish was created using HTML, CSS and jQuery:
 The fish are represented with a .Gif set as a background image on divs.
 I used Flexbox to center the boardgame and space the user score, timer and name.
 I used CSS to style the pages.